kraziniSh/KP2chan/README.md

 - Set Configuration to "All Configurations";
 - Select "Start external program";
 - Set it to KeePass.exe:
-	- When you click "Browse...", you should in the solution directory.
+	- When you click "Browse...", you should be in the solution directory.
 	- Browse to: packages\KeePass[...]\lib\net[...];
 	- Select KeePass.exe;
 - Add "--debug" in the command line arguments;